markevans/dragonfly/extra_docs/Configuration.md

     app.configure_with(:rmagick)

-This registers the app with the {Dragonfly::Analysis::RMagickAnalyser RMagickAnalyser}, {Dragonfly::Processing::RMagickProcessor RMagickProcessor}, {Dragonfly::Encoding::RMagickEncoder RMagickEncoder} and {Dragonfly::Generation::RMagickGenerator RMagickGenerator}, and adds the 'job shortcuts'
+The {Dragonfly::Config::RMagick RMagick configuration} registers the app with the {Dragonfly::Analysis::RMagickAnalyser RMagickAnalyser}, {Dragonfly::Processing::RMagickProcessor RMagickProcessor}, {Dragonfly::Encoding::RMagickEncoder RMagickEncoder} and {Dragonfly::Generation::RMagickGenerator RMagickGenerator}, and adds the 'job shortcuts'
 `thumb`, `jpg`, `png` and `gif` (see {file:GeneralUsage}).